rotki/rotki/docs/api.rst

    :resjson list active_module: A list of strings denoting the active modules with which Rotki is running.
    :resjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :resjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.
+   :resjson list taxable_ledger_actions: A list of strings denoting the ledger action types that will be taken into account in the profit/loss calculation during accounting.
+All others will only be taken into account in the cost basis and will not be taxed.

    :statuscode 200: Querying of settings was succesful
    :statuscode 409: There is no logged in user